fsioni/projet-sfl/README.md

 ## 🗺️ Create your own maps with the Tiled software : <a name="map"></a>
-### Collision and spawn layers :
+### Collisions and spawns layers :
 You can download Tiled software [here](https://www.mapeditor.org/).

 ### Collision and spawn layers :
-You should use object layers named :
+You must use object layers named :
-- "PlayerSpawn" for player's spawns
+- "PlayerSpawn" for player's spawn
-- "EnemySpawn" for enemie's spawns
+- "EnemySpawn" for enemies' spawns
 - "Collision" for every objects that players, NPC and enemies couldn't go throught
-- "NPCSpawn" for PNJ's spawns, to specify the sentence of PNJs, go to the `property panel` on the left and `Custom Properties` -> `Add Property`, then set `Property Name` to `"Dialog"` and select `String` type.
-You can also set PNJ's direction by modifying `Rotation` value.
+- "NPCSpawn" for NPC's spawns.
+To specify the sentence of NPCs, go to the `property panel` on the left and `Custom Properties` -> `Add Property`, then set `Property Name` to `"Dialog"` and select `String` type.
+You can also set NPC's direction by modifying `Rotation` value.

 <strong>You should save your map using CSV format.<strong>